skayhall/Moji-Match/README.md

 - v-if = if statements/conditionals
 - v-bind = special attributes provided by Vue that apply special reactive behavior to the DOM
 - v-on = handle user unput. attach event listeners that invoke methods on a vuew instance
+- Best to use the public folder when...
+    - Lots of images need their paths synamically referenced

 ## Commands/Project Setup
 - Project setup